-Veeam Backup & Replication copies VM data per VM at the block level.
+Veeam Backup & Replication copies backup data per machine at the block level.
 That is, it does not copy the whole VBK, VIB or VRB files from the source to target backup repository.
 Instead, it works with data of separate machines stored in these files.

 When the backup copying process starts, Veeam Backup & Replication accesses backup files on the source backup repository, retrieves data blocks for a specific machine from the backup file, copies them to the target backup repository, and composes copied blocks into a backup file on the target backup repository.
 The backup copying process does not affect virtual and physical infrastructure resources, does not require creation of additional VM snapshots or VSS snapshots and does not produce load on machines whose backups are copied.

 In Veeam Backup & Replication, backup copy is a job-driven process.
 To copy backups, you need to configure backup copy jobs.
 A backup copy job is a configuration unit of the backup copy activity.
 The backup copy job defines when, what, how and where to copy.

 On the target backup repository, the backup copy job creates a backup chain in the forever forward incremental backup method.
 The target backup repository always contains only one active incremental backup chain.
 Restore points in the chain are rotated according to the retention policy.
 For more information, see Retention Policy for Backup Copy Jobs.